 Unlike flooded rice, irrigation—when applied—is not used to flood the soil but to just bring the soil water content in the root zone up to field capacity.

 Site-specific nutrient management (SSNM; http://irri.org/ssnm/) can be used to determine the optimal management of fertilizers.
-In the absence of knowledge on SSNM, 70-90 kg N ha-1 could be a useful starting point to obtain a yield of 4-6 t ha-1.
-The first split can best be given 10-12 days after emergence, the second at active tillering, and the third at panicle initiation.
-The application of fertilizer P can be more critical for aerobic rice than for flooded rice.
+In the absence of knowledge on SSNM, 70−90 kg N/ha could be a useful starting point to obtain a yield of 4−6 t/ha.
+The first split can best be given 10−12 days after emergence, the second at active tillering, and the third at panicle initiation.
+The application of Phosphorus fertilizer can be more critical to aerobic rice than to flooded rice.

-Rice fields that are not permanently flooded tend to experience more weed growth and more species of weeds.
-Appropriate herbicide use, plus additional manual or mechanical weeding in the early phases of crop growth, is therefore needed to control weeds.
+Rice fields that are not permanently flooded tend to experience high growth and more species of weed.
+Appropriate herbicide use and additional manual or mechanical weeding in the early phase of crop growth, are therefore needed to control weeds.